zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 DSSPACE | (1200,1200,1400)  | Space allocation
 PEMAX | SMP/E Default | IBM recommends using the SMP/E default for PEMAX.

-<< TODO - Where does this section belong ? >>
-### SMP/E CALLLIBS Processing

-Zowe uses the CALLLIBS function that is provided in SMP/E to resolve external references during installation.
-When Zowe is installed, ensure that DDDEFs exist for the following libraries: <!--Needs a list of libraries-->

-- CSSLIB
-- DSNLOAD
-- MACLIB

-**Note:** CALLLIBS uses the previous DDDEFs only to resolve the link-edit for Zowe.
-These data sets are not updated during the installation of Zowe.

 ### Overview of the installation steps

 Overview of steps required to download and install Zowe Open Source Project (Base).